-Great concert organs are often equipped with a second, attached console in addition to the mobile console on the podium.
-Experience clearly shows that in practice the mobile console is almost without exception the one that is used.
-For this reason there will be no mechanical console.
-It is thanks to this decision that the lower case of the front can be moved backwards as planned.
+Great concert organs are often equipped with an attached console in addition to the mobile console on the podium.
+However, experience clearly shows that in concert halls, mobile consoles are used almost exclusively.
+For this reason it was decided not to install an attached mechanical console.

 Design of the front

 The design of the facade is historicising and thus related to the restoration concept of the Tonhalle, which will be brought close to the polychrome appearance it had in 1895.
 The decision of not building a mechanical action makes it possible to move back the instrument into the niche and to save overall height, so that the view into the niche could be expanded, too.